 - Co-operative Education students understand the value of Co-op while on a work term, and commit to the process and requirements of the program

-- Complete a Co-op application form and submit it to your Co-operative Education coordinator by the required deadline
+- Submit a Co-op application package (including application form, copy of unofficial transcripts and application letter) to the Co-operative Education coordinator by the required deadline

-- Co-op students must maintain minimum GPAs throughout the three Co-op work terms and transcripts will be re-evaluated prior to each work term
+- Maintain minimum GPAs throughout their program; transcripts will be re-evaluated prior to each work term

-- Employers post job opportunities on the Career Services website, based on industry participation and labour market conditions, and are accessible by eligible Co-op and work experience students only
+- Employers post job opportunities on the Career Services Student Recruitment and Job Bank website – based on industry participation and labour market conditions – and are accessible by eligible Co-op and work experience students only

 - Employers review the applications, shortlist, interview candidates, and offer the positions to the successful students